Zodiac Signs and the Chinese Horoscope – Index

 Find out your “true animal”

 Calculating your true animal – which offers information about your adult life – is extremely complicated.
-You can do so by clicking here and inserting your date of birth.

 Find out your “secret animal”

 Your secret animal will reveal your true character and to calculate it all you need to do is know the hour of your birth:

 23:00 – 01:00: Mouse – The hour in which a mouse obtains its food.

 01:00 – 03:00: Buffalo – The hour in which the buffalo ruminates.